Start your application now and choose your investments.

 Free online investment help is just a click away.

 Milestones attract attention.
 It's in our nature to notice remarkable occasions, such as an important birthday or a team's winning streak.
-If you've been tracking the stock market lately, you know the S&P 500® Index, Nasdaq and Dow all reached record-breaking milestones within the first weeks of November.
+If you've been tracking the stock market lately, you know the S&P 500® Index, Nasdaq and Dow all reached record-breaking milestones within the first weeks of the new year.
 What do markets at all-time highs mean, and what should you do?

 Some clients are wondering if now is the best time to buy stock funds, while others are contemplating selling them.
 The truth is, when it comes to making decisions for your portfolio, market highs are just numbers.
 However, we can take advantage of the buzz to highlight common reasons why investors consider portfolio moves during such times.